bkirwi/folly/README.md

 ## Playing a game

-When you're playing a game:
+All commands in the game are handwritten;
+you can use lowercase english letters, commas, periods, quotes, and spaces.
+The handwriting recognition is automatic, and starts as soon as you lift your pen away from the page.
+(You may sometimes need to submit an empty input;
+in that case, tap the little hand directly.)

+Aside from the usual interactive fiction commands, you can use a few meta-commands to manage the game itself.
-write `save` to save your place,
+Write `save` to save your place,
-`restore` to load a previous save, and `quit` to exit out to the main menu.
+`restore` to load a previous save, and `quit` to exit out to the main menu and choose another game.

-Occasionally games will ask you to "press ENTER or RETURN," which is impossible without a keyboard!
-Tap the little hand to continue.

 # Building and development